chungus-crusader/mini-project/report.md

 ## Part 2: Implementing data structures
 - We were required to make a hash based set where the elements were to be stored in python lists that were stored in buckets which also basically a list.
-The goal was to start with a bucket list size of 8 and rehash whenever the number of elements in the buckets became the same as the number of buckets.
+- The goal was to start with a bucket list size of 8 and ``rehash()`` whenever the number of elements in the buckets became the same as the number of buckets.
 This rehash would simply just double the bucket list size.
 There were code skeletons made for the hash based set by our tutors that required us to include certain functions.
-We are allowed to add more functions if we wished so, howvever we were not allowed to remove any of the existing functions.
-We had to make a hash code for each string in the already existing list in ``hash_main.py``.
-We weren't given a goal for how good our hashcode had to be so we just tried to make it as good as possible; however, we were told to try to fill as many buckets as possible and not leave most buckets empty.
-We needed to make an add, remove, contains function along with some other functions that would help us improve our hashfunction later on for part 3 when we introduced the txt files to the hashset.
+- We are allowed to add more functions if we wished so, howvever we were not allowed to remove any of the existing functions.
+- We had to make a hash code for each string in the already existing list in ``hash_main.py``.
+We weren't given a goal for how good our hashcode had to be however, we were told to try to fill as many buckets as possible and not leave most buckets empty.
-- For the hash based word set (HashSet), present (and explain in words):
+- We needed to make ``add()``, ``remove()``, ``contains()`` functions along with some other functions that would help us improve our hash algorithm later on for part 3 when we introduced the txt files to the hashset.
+:
- 	* The function ``add`` calls the hash function for a specific word and what happens is that we iterate for each character in the word getting the ascci code for it, we also get the index of that character and to get the hashcode for it we run it through this algorithm:
+ 	* The function ``add()`` calls the hash function for a specific word and what happens is that we iterate for each character in the word getting the ascci code for it, we also get the index of that character and to get the hashcode for it the ascii code of each letter is multiplied by 31 to the power of the index.
+The sum of that modolus the total amount of buckets gives us the hashcode, this way the smallest difference in the word would give a great difference in hashcode.
+The algorithm looks like this:

 	```python
 	def get_hash(self, word):